Last updated on September 23rd, 2022

 Savaii is Samoa’s largest island, yet home to just a quarter of the already tiny Samoan population.
 Considered by many to be ‘the real Samoa’, Savaii is where you can seriously get off the beaten track.
 To explore Savaii is to travel back in time.
-As you drive its rural roads, it’s not uncommon to pass men bearing heavy loads of coconuts on either shoulder, children happily marching to school and families wrapping the day with a local round of kilikiti next to their ancestors graves in the front yard.
-Savaii is wild, scarred by hundreds of craters covered in thick forest, and decorated by slivers of white sand.
+As you drive its rural roads, it’s not uncommon to pass men bearing heavy loads of coconuts on either shoulder, children happily marching to school and families wrapping the day with a local round of kilikiti next to their ancestor’s graves in the front yard.
+Savaii is wild, scarred by hundreds of craters covered in thick forest, and decorated with slivers of white sand.
 In this section of the Samoa Travel Guide, we’ll cover the big island’s highlights.

 Click on the image to open in Google Maps.
 The map features all the places mentioned in this section of the Samoa Travel Guide:

 Savaii is a huge island so even if you do have a car, it does matter where you base yourself at.
-Nearly all visitors base themselves in Salelologa, Lano Beach or Manase.
+Nearly all visitors base themselves in Salelologa, Lano Beach, or Manase.
 Salelologa is the main town in Savaii, with a handful of simple resorts and hotels but no memorable highlights.
 Lano Beach is a lovely stretch of sand that though not very large, is home to a few popular beach fales.
-Manase is by far the most popular spot on the island, for backpackers, families, groups and luxury travelers.
+Manase is by far the most popular spot on the island, for backpackers, families, groups, and luxury travelers.
 Here are a number of personally tested recommended accommodations in Savaii Island from all three locations.

-The only ‘town’ in Savaii, there’s not much to do in Salelologa other than using its facilities such as car rental, ATM, gas station, shops, market, ferry terminal, internet cafe etc. I personally spent two nights in Salelologa because I had eight nights in Savaii and it was convenient for me to stay here, figure out my plans and explore the nearby south coast to reduce driving times.
+The only ‘town’ in Savaii, there’s not much to do in Salelologa other than using its facilities such as car rental, ATM, gas station, shops, market, ferry terminal, internet cafe, etc. I personally spent two nights in Salelologa because I had eight nights in Savaii and it was convenient for me to stay here, figure out my plans, and explore the nearby south coast to reduce driving times.
 If you’ll want to connect to wifi hotspots with your laptop (mobile data works as well), there’s a Xoom internet cafe in town.
-Just look for the yellow air conditioned building.
+Just look for the yellow air-conditioned building.
 You can get online but also buy Lavaspot credit in denominations not sold by individual hotspot owners (2hrs = T25, 5hrs = T40, 10hrs = T75 though prices subject to change).

 Salelologa does have a large market.
 I found it to be a bit dodgy and not that frequented by tourists.
 Maybe that explains the weird looks I got.
 Locals were shooting pool while others were buying anything from coffee to cleaning supplies.
 The market is adjacent to a shopping complex that also houses a proper supermarket.